whitneyburton/portfolios/students/1801-back/nikhil-shahi/20180301-nikhil-shahi-m1.md

 * [GitHub URL] N/A

 This was a really good session led by Marshall Houston, Adrian Lara, Hugh Hartigan and Thomas.
 I came to realize that the best way to learn is to actually teach someone else.
-That's how one can understand now much one really knows.
+That's how one can understand how much one really knows.
 Apart from self-awareness, it also brings a sense of fulfillment to impart your knowledge to someone else and in the process, empower them.

 ## E: Community Participation